KazuKaku/2ServoFlapOrnithopter/README.md

   Lipo

-   Lipo1cell (high discharge rate 20C) and Small StepUp DC converter (3.7V to 6V 1A or 4A) for Bluearrow AF D43S-6.0-MG Digital Servo or PTK7350
+   ----Lipo1cell (high discharge rate 20C) and Small StepUp DC converter (3.7V to 6V 1A or 4A) for Bluearrow AF D43S-6.0-MG Digital Servo or PTK7350

-   Or Lipo2cell(direct input) or Lipo2cell and Small Stepdown DC converter (2SLipo to 7.4V or 8.4V) for Bluearrow D0576HT-HV(7.4V input) or PTK7465(direct or 7.4V-8.4V input)
+   ----Or Lipo2cell(direct input) or Lipo2cell and Small Stepdown DC converter (2SLipo to 7.4V or 8.4V) for Bluearrow D0576HT-HV(7.4V input) or PTK7465(direct or 7.4V-8.4V input)

 ## Wiring